Calendar Clock logo Calendar Clock Administrator logo

 Introducing the day clock

-Make it fun by suggesting that the clock is more of a digital photo frame with a clock.
+Make it enjoyable by suggesting that the clock functions more like a digital photo frame with a clock.
 Set up some fun family photos and place it in a noticeable location.
 This way, the clock gets positive feelings associated with it.

 "It’s just another clock" is another way that you can approach introducing the day clock.
 Make it seem less of a deal than it is.
 People are more likely to reject a medical device than a simple clock that also shows the date and the weather.